APEbbers/BillOfMaterials-WB/README.md

 * a summary BoM.
 * a parts only BoM.
 * a first level BoM (useful for drawings).
 * a raw BoM.
-(This is a BoM, just as is.
+This is a BoM, just as is.
 No summation of parts and assemblies.
-Can be used for testing or creating your own BoM in programs like Excel or OpenOffice.)
+Can be used for testing or creating your own BoM in programs like Excel or OpenOffice.
+  This function is availabue when debug mode is enabled.

 ## Supported assembly types:
 * a2plus
 * Assembly 3
-* Assembly 4 (Archived and no longer under development)
+* Assembly 4
 * Internal assembly workbench
 * Applink / ApplinkGroup assemblies
 * AppPart assemblies